rbjones/StarDust/README.md

 The top repo is to be called "StarDust", which has a nice cosmic feel to it.
 The role of this is to plot the thinking as far into the future, and as far out into the cosmos, as I feel I have something to say (which is a long way), and to say how the other four pieces/projects/repos contribute to this and fit together.

-There are then three repos into which main substance of the work are divided, roughly along simplistic lines corresponding to divisions articulated in the philosophy of David Hume, in his two "forks".
+There are then three repos into which main substance of the work is divided, roughly along simplistic lines corresponding to divisions articulated in the philosophy of David Hume, in his two "forks".
 The first (or is it the second?) fork is the distinction between "ought" and "is", or between descriptive and evaluative propositions.

-## DA-Hol

-DA-Hol is concerned with what Hume referred to as "relations between ideas", but which I will more often describe as _a priori_, (broadly)_logical_, or _analytic_ propositions, i.e. the kinds of truth which can be demonstrated to very high levels of confidence in formal deductive systems such as HOL.

-And the third part:

-## SensAct

-which concerns Hume's "matter of fact", not so clear a notion, by which we understand objective empirical truths.
-The interpretation of this domain of contingent rather than necessary truth which is progressed in this sub-project reflects, in ways which Hume did not anticipate, Hume's skepticism about what can properly be inferred from the sensory evidence upon which they are based.
-In this part of the project we consider how mathematical models of the physical world can be constructed using the infrastructure provided by **DA-Hol**, how these are related to the sense data, coming in the future primarily from IOT online sensors, and how reasoning using these models about how to achieve the aims articulated or derived from **DA-Value** leads through activators, which may be IOT devices, to the implementation of desired transformations in the material universe.

-The final component, out on a limb, is:

 ## DA-Value